FreshRSS/FreshRSS/docs/en/developers/05_Release_new_version.md

 # Preparing the release

-In order to get as much feedback as possible before a release, it's preferable to announce it on GitHub by creating a dedicated ticket ([see examples] (https://github.com/FreshRSS/FreshRSS/search?utf8=%E2%9C%93&q=Call+for+testing&type=Issues)).
+In order to get as much feedback as possible before a release, it's preferable to announce it on GitHub by creating a dedicated ticket
+([see examples](https://github.com/FreshRSS/FreshRSS/search?utf8=%E2%9C%93&q=Call+for+testing&type=Issues)).
 This should be done **at least one week in advance**.

 It's also recommended to make the announcement on mailing@freshrss.org.